AppsFlyerSDK/appsflyer-unity-plugin/docs/Guides.md

 </intent-filter>
 ```

-If onAppOpenAttribution is not being invoked, the plugin provieds a work around that will help.
+If onAppOpenAttribution is not being invoked, the plugin provides a work around that will help.

 ```xml
  <activity android:name="com.appsflyer.GetDeepLinkingActivity" android:exported="true">